meloos/michallemke.com/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I will help you ship your app to flexible, cost optimized infrastructure.
+I will help you ship your app to flexible, cost optimized infrastructure

 - I scale up and scale out, in cloud, mainly in AWS
 - I build containers and pods, orchestrating them effectively